Director of Research Impact Development, University of Lincoln

 Alongside this I work closely with the Association of Research Managers and Administrators (ARMA), the UK’s professional body for RMAs, for which after roles as Impact Champion and member of the Professional Development Committee am now the Director of Qualifications.
 I am also a member of the Research Administration As A Profession (RAAAP) task force and recent co-chair (with David) of the International Network of Research Management Societies (INORMS) Research Impact and Stakeholder Engagement (RISE) working group.

 More personally I lived with a disability for 10 years following a Deep Vein Thrombosis or five, and whilst I was incredibly lucky to receive venous stents in 2018 (stopping the pain), I remain a patient advocate in vascular health.

-Contact me to discuss impact research, consultancy, training or talks.
+Contact me to discuss impact research, collaboration, consultancy, training or talks.

 Dr Julie Bayley is Director of Research Impact Development at the University of Lincoln, combining an academic and research management role.
 She is also Director of the Lincoln Impact Literacy Institute (LILI) and collaborates nationally and internationally on the development of impact literacy within research.
 Julie undertakes extensive consultancy across the research sector and has been appointed as Emerald Publishing’s Impact Literacy Advisor, alongside being Director of Qualifications for the Association of Research Managers and Administrators (ARMA) and Co-I on an EPSRC funded project on equality, diversion and inclusivity in STEM.
 Alongside her impact work, Julie is a Chartered Health Psychologist with a PhD in Health Psychology and Impact and a patient advocate in vascular health.